 Does the water flow fast enough to help?

 We aren’t gonna lie, we had visions of a class 3 rapids, ripping down hill and us just going paddles up for the entire 10 or so miles.
-Sadly though, the rapids were not there to ride as the flow is pretty chill with such a wide river.
-I am sure it helps a bit, but don’t expect it to be significant enough to break your personal speed records without paddling.
-Factor in the fact that it is fresh water, (less buoyant than salt-water), and you are looking at a slightly faster to pretty neutral environment.
+That said the rapids were not there to ride as the flow is pretty chill with such a wide river.
+If they open up the dam a bit though as they often do in coordination with the event, it helps!
+But don’t expect it to be significant enough to break your personal speed records without paddling.
+There are also lots of boats screaming down the river and they help wiht wakes at times.
+Factor in as well that the fact that it is fresh water, (less buoyant than salt-water), and you are looking at a slightly faster to pretty neutral environment.

 What is the whole race scene and setup like?